 What are the legal requirements to marry in Ontario?

 You can find complete requirements for marriage licenses from the Niagara Falls city website, Click on City Hall, then Marriage Licenses for details; special requirements apply if you have been divorced or had an annulment.
-There is a $125 (Canadian dollars) fee for the license, which you can use anywhere in Ontario for 90 days after it is issued.
+Licenses start at $125 (Canadian dollars) in various cities, which you can use anywhere in Ontario for 90 days after it is issued.

 IMPORTANT What If I Have Been Divorced?